aoijs/aoi.js/README.md

 ## Disclaimer

-aoi.js is not affilated or associated with Discord or any other services.
+aoi.js is not affiliated or associated with Discord or any other services.

 aoi.js is managed by [Akarui Development Team](https://discord.gg/HMUfMXDQsV)